 These tasty cinnamon scrolls are so quick and easy to whip up and are best eaten on the day they are made, ideally while still warm.
 In the unlikely event you have any left they will keep in an airtight container on the bench for up to two days, but may start to go a little dry over time.

-The cream cheese glaze however does freeze well.
+The cream cheese glaze however does freeze well for ages and ages!
 I recommend making a double batch of the glaze and popping it into a small airtight container in the freezer.
 You can grab out a couple of tablespoons warm briefly in the microwave before drizzling over freshly air-fried rolls, making them even quicker and easier!

 Have you made this recipe?
 Tell me how it went in the comments below and tag me on instagram so I can see your delicious creations! @keep_calm_and_eat_icecream